Lawyer in Spokane Fighting For Child Support and Custody Modifications

 Both parents are legally obligated to comply with the terms of a child support and child custody court order.
 However, parents also have the right to ask the court to modify the existing terms of a child support or child custody order.

 If you are involved in a modification dispute—regardless of whether you are the party that requested the modification—it’s important to seek legal representation at once.
-The attorneys at Ashby Law will fight to ensure the child support and custody orders are in your family’s best interests.
+The attorneys at Pacific Northwest Family Law will fight to ensure the child support and custody orders are in your family’s best interests.
 Call 509-572-3700 to discuss your case with our team today.

 What Are the Grounds For Modification of Child Support or Child Custody Orders?

 You cannot ask the court to modify your child support or custody order simply because you are unhappy with its terms.
 Parents can only make this request when they can prove that a modification is warranted due to a significant change in circumstances.

 Examples of significant changes that could warrant a child custody modification include: